 The "Collective Purpose Agreement" ceased between the parties effective 30 June 2019.
-Mental Health Association NSW Limited has brought to account and reflected the expected transactions at that date based on its interpretation of the terms of the Agreement.
-Invoices were raised to both other parties for their share of net costs.
+Commercial agreement has now been reached between the parties on the finalisation of the "Collective Purpose Agreement" since year end.
+Mental Health Association NSW Limited have accounted and reflected the relevant transactions at 30 June 2021 based on the cessation of this agreement.